kayliryan/everything-is-vine/journals/boden.md

 Today was a long day working on react front end.
 I was able to successfully style the dashboard, winery pages, and add dynamic links and create a navbar.
 I was able to make the nav bar only seen on the winery pages and not on the dashboard as planned.
 I needed to keep state and write dynamic jsx to populate things correctly no matter which winery is displayed.

 09/01/22:
+Today was productive.
+I was able to add the login,logout,signup buttons to the nav.
+I verified that they all worked correctly and then added the functionality to grab the jwt, set logged in state as true or false, and display/hide those nav buttons appropriately depending on logged in state.